ns1/cert-manager-webhook-ns1/README.md

 ```

 2. Test things by issuing a certificate.
 This example requests a cert for
-`example.com` from the staging issuer:
+`example.com` from the staging issuer, default namespace should be fine:
 ```yaml
 apiVersion: cert-manager.io/v1alpha2
 kind: Certificate